puzzle/amm-techlab/content/en/docs/02.0/2.2/configure.md

 The environment of the DeploymentConfig has to be extended with a new environment variable named `QUARKUS_HTTP_PORT`.

-First let's check the environment:
+First, let's check the environment:

 ```BASH
 oc set env dc/data-producer --list